-RTC Response NO-1 explains that construction-related noise levels are measured at the nearest sensitive receptor locations to identify the maximum combined noise impacts from construction equipment.
-No childcare facilities were included in the impact table because they are substantially more distant than the nearest sensitive receptors shown in Table 3.C-8 of the SEIR (p.
+RTC Response NO-1 explains that the predicted construction-related noise levels are measured at the nearest sensitive receptor locations to show identify where-the maximum combined noise levels-impacts from construction equipment-would occur.
+Other No childcare facilities were not-included in the impact table because they are substantially more distant than the nearest sensitive receptors shown in Table 3.C-8 of the SEIR (p.
 3.C-27).
 Tables RTC-5 and RTC-6 provide for informational purposes construction-related noise levels at other childcare locations such as Mighty Bambinis Childcare and the future City College daycare at Judson Avenue and Frida Kahlo Way (see RTC pp. 4.D-4 to 4.D-4).
-As shown in Tables RTC-5 and RTC-6, the resultant construction noise levels at childcare receptors more distant from the project site would not exceed the FTA's 90 dBA daytime standard or the "Ambient + 10 dBA" standard.
+As shown in Tables RTC-5 and RTC-6, the resultant construction noise levels at more distant childcare receptors more distant from the project site would not exceed the FTA's 90 dBA daytime standard or the "Ambient + 10 dBA" standard.

 The appellant asserts that the hours between 9 a.m. and 4 p.m. are not times of least noise sensitivity due to classes held at City College and childcare facilities in operation.
 As explained in RTC Response NO-3 on p.
-4.D-12, City College classes are not defined as noise-sensitive receptors based on the Governor's Office of Planning and Research's General Plan Guidelines 2017, and the inside of the Multi-use building includes child behavior observation classes (held daily for three hour durations), but distinct from a traditional school or daycare facility.
-The RTC document conservatively provides the potential noise impacts at the exterior of the Multi-Use Building.
+4.D-12, City College classes are not defined as noise-sensitive receptors based on the Governor's Office of Planning and Research's General Plan Guidelines 2017, and the inside of the Multi-use building includes child behavior observation classes (held daily for three hour durations), but distinct from a traditional school or daycare.
+There is no outdoor space for children associated at the Multi-Use Building.
+The RTC document conservatively provides the potential noise impacts at the exterior of the Multi-Use Building for informational purposes only.

 As explained in RTC Response NO-3, "construction noise heard inside the building would be further attenuated by the building which is of recent construction".
 Additionally, Mitigation Measure M-NO-1: Construction Noise Control Measures would further reduce the construction noise impact heard inside the building at this receptor.
 Nevertheless, as stated on SEIR p.
 3.C-31, the overall construction noise impact of the proposed project is significant and unavoidable with mitigation."
+Furthermore, construction hours are regulated under San Francisco Police Code article 29, and section 2908 prohibits nighttime construction between 8 p.m. and 7 a.m.
 The SEIR appropriately analyzes construction impacts on sensitive receptors and concluded that impacts would be significant and unavoidable with mitigation.

 Operational noise impacts from fixed mechanical equipment are analyzed in the SEIR under Impact NO-3, pp. 3.C-33 to 3.C-38.
 The SEIR identifies Mitigation Measure M-NO-3 (Fixed Mechanical Equipment Noise Controls) to reduce potentially significant operational noise impacts to a less-than-significant-level.
 Impact NO-4 presents the operational traffic analysis associated with implementation of the proposed project.
 The SEIR concludes on p.
-3.C-41 that there would be no substantial traffic noise increase from the project along any roadways adjacent to sensitive land uses, and impacts would be less than significant.
+3.C-41 that there would be no significant substantial traffic noise increase from the project along any roadways adjacent to sensitive land uses, and impacts would be less than significant.

-The appellant provides new information to support the assertions that the SEIR fails to identify and mitigate significant noise impacts related to sensitive receptors in the vicinity of the site.
+The appellant provides no substantial evidence or new information to support the assertions that the SEIR fails to identify and mitigate significant noise impacts related to sensitive receptors in the vicinity of the site.
 For the reasons stated above in the SEIR and RTC document, including but not limited to the responses identified above, the final SEIR meets the standards of adequacy of an EIR, as set forth in CEQA Guidelines Section 15151.